elkorn/afronski.github.io/_posts/2013-10-18-chef-solo-dna-mutation.md

 vagrant@localhost /tmp/vagrant-chef-1 $ sudo chef-solo -c solo.rb -j dna.json -l debug
 {% endhighlight %}

-In this *magic command* parameter `-c` is responsible for setting a configuration file, `-j` is for passing a file with attributes, which is later called a *node specification*.
+In this *magic command* the parameter `-c` is responsible for setting a configuration file, `-j` is for passing a file with attributes, which is later called a *node specification*.
 Last parameter `-l` - most important for us - enables the verbose mode at a certain logging level.

-You may be wondering, why you are entering to the directory `/tmp/vagrant-chef-1` with a digit at the end?
+You may be wondering why you are entering a `/tmp/vagrant-chef-1` directory with a digit at the end?

-Actual value depends on number of concurrent and active provisioning processes running on the virtual machine and it is represented by [get_and_update_counter](https://github.com/mitchellh/vagrant/blob/master/plugins/provisioners/chef/provisioner/base.rb#L22) method and [Counter](https://github.com/mitchellh/vagrant/blob/master/lib/vagrant/util/counter.rb) module.
+The actual value depends on the number of concurrent and active provisioning processes running on the virtual machine and is represented by the [get_and_update_counter](https://github.com/mitchellh/vagrant/blob/master/plugins/provisioners/chef/provisioner/base.rb#L22) method and the [Counter](https://github.com/mitchellh/vagrant/blob/master/lib/vagrant/util/counter.rb) module.

-But we can enable it in a different way - by passing the arguments to a provisioner inside *Vagrantfile*:
+But you can enable it in a different way - by passing the arguments to a provisioner inside *Vagrantfile*:

 {% highlight ruby linenos %}
 Vagrant.configure('2') do |config|